 EMDR is a relatively short-term treatment compared to other forms of therapy.

-The number of sessions required can vary depending on the client's individual needs and the severity of their symptoms.
-Typically, clients will attend weekly sessions for 6-12 weeks.
+The number of sessions required varies depending on the nature of the difficulties, the length of time that problems have existed for, the recency of the causal events, and the severity of symptoms.
+Typically, clients will attend weekly or fortnightly sessions for between 6-15 weeks.

-The length of each session can also vary, but they usually last between 60-90 minutes.
-In some cases, longer sessions may be required to address more complex trauma.
+The length of each session can vary but is usually 60 minutes.
+In some cases longer sessions help when dealing with more complex trauma.

-EMDR is a highly effective treatment for a wide range of mental health conditions, particularly those related to trauma.
-This therapy uses bilateral stimulation to help clients process traumatic experiences and negative emotions, leading to more adaptive and integrated functioning.
+EMDR is an effective treatment, particularly for mental health problems related to negative life events or trauma.
+This therapy uses bilateral stimulation to help the mind to better process old events and update current negative emotions.
+In turn leading to adaptive and integrated functioning, emotional relief, and more behavioural freedom.

-The treatment has been shown to be effective in numerous studies, particularly in the treatment of PTSD.
+The therapy has been shown to be effective across numerous studies, with research on PTSD showing particularly impressive results.

-If you are struggling with a mental health condition related to trauma, EMDR may be an effective treatment option for you.
+If you are struggling with a mental health condition related to dysfunctional life experiences, EMDR is likely to be an effective treatment for you.

 Would you like to find out more?
-Book a FREE consultation with one of our therapists.
+Book a FREE consultation with one of our therapists, living in London?
+We offer EMDR therapy in London call 0207 856 0464 today.